 The polished granite exterior is well known for its window displays, and the store has been the location for several films, including Breakfast at Tiffany’s, starring Audrey Hepburn, and Sweet Home Alabama, starring Reese Witherspoon.

 We have in our collection a few rare Vintage Tiffany Jewelry pieces.

 Though not technically considered antique, Graff is one of the most important collectible jewelry houses of the past 80 years.
 Founded in 1960 by Laurence Graff, this famed jewelry house has handcrafted many of the most notable showstoppers in the world.
 Notorious for pursuing the most elusive diamonds in the world, Graff is still one of the most important locations for the most particular clients.

 To date, Graff Diamonds have over 50 locations around the world.

-Chaumet is one of the oldest Jewelry Houses that is still in business.
-Founded by Marie-Étienne Nitot in 1780, and located for France, this jewelry house is responsible for providing jewelry to the most powerful Kings of its time.
+Chaumet is one of the oldest Jewelry Houses that are still in business.
+Founded by Marie-Étienne Nitot in 1780, and located in France, this jewelry house is responsible for providing jewelry to the most powerful Kings of its time.

 Chaumet still creates famous jewelry motifs like the bee, spider, Josephine, and Napoleon.
 Antique Chaumet jewelry is very collectible and desirable.